An Energy-Stable Parametric Finite Element Method for Simulating Solid-state Dewetting Problems in Three Dimensions: Parametric finite element approximation

-The proposed numerical method is semi-implicit, i.e. only a linear system needs to be solved at each time step, and thus it is efficient.
-In addition, it conserves the total volume very well up to the truncation error from the time discretization.
+The proposed numerical method is semi-implicit, i.e. only a linear system needs to be solved at each time step.
+It conserves the total volume very well up to the truncation error from the time discretization.
 Besides, a spatial discretization of \eqref{eq:isoweakform1} by using the piecewise linear elements introduces an implicit tangential velocity of the mesh points and result in the good mesh quality.
-The detailed investigation of this property has been presented in Ref.~\cite{Barrett08JCP}.
+The detailed investigation of this property has been presented in~\cite{Barrett08JCP}.